7 Steps to Start a Profitable Pasture-Raised Chicken Farm

 Expanding Flock Size

 Increase your flock size gradually by adding 50-100 birds every six months based on market demand.
-Purchase additional mobile coops and expand your pasture rotation system to maintain optimal bird density of 50 square feet per chicken.
+Purchase additional mobile coops and expand your pasture rotation system to maintain an optimal bird density of 50 square feet per chicken.
 Monitor mortality rates and egg production closely during expansion to maintain quality standards.

 Adding Value-Added Products